INRIA/scikit-learn-mooc/slides/ml_concepts.md

 For this, we can use data from the US census.

-As you see, it gives is fairly diverse information about individuals, as well as whether they earn more or less than 50 thousand dollars a year.
+As you see, it gives is fairly diverse information about individuals : *age, workclass, education, marital-statut, occupation, relationship...*, as well as whether they earn more or less than 50 thousand dollars a year.
 We can use machine learning to build rules that will predict this income information from the rest of the demographic information.